Why the 'death penalty capital of the world' stopped executing people

 Harris County's executions account for 23 percent of the 545 people Texas has executed.
 On the national level, the state alone is responsible for more than a third of the 1,465 people put to death in the United States since 1976.

-In 2017, however, the county known as the "death penalty capital of the world" and the "buckle of the American death belt" executed and sentenced to death a remarkable number of people: zero.
+In 2017, however, the county known as the "death penalty capital of the world" and the "buckle of the American death belt" executed and sentenced to death an astonishing number of people: zero.

 This is the first time since 1985 that Harris County did not execute any of its death row inmates, and the third year in a row it did not sentence anyone to capital punishment either.